rfk/m2wsgi/README.rst

 If you're creating non-WSGI handlers for Mongrel2 you might find the following classes useful:

-    * Connection:  represents the connection from your handler to Mongrel2, through which you can read requests and rend responses.
+    :Connection:  represents the connection from your handler to Mongrel2, through which you can read requests and rend responses.

-    * Request:  represents a client request to which you can asynchronously send response data at any time.
+    :Request:     represents a client request to which you can asynchronously send response data at any time.

 Don't we already have one of these?